demisto/content/Misc/reputation-cve_CHANGELOG.md

 ## [Unreleased]
-Added regex to our new default CVE indicator.
+Added regex and context path to our new default CVE indicator.